 To see what can be done for today's amputee, one need only look at disabled children.
 Until a few years ago, children born with deformities were allowed to reach full growth before any major corrective measures were taken, but now doctors are taking a very different approach.
 As soon as the child is ready to stand, physicians say he is ready for a prosthesis.
 The result is that many young children with artificial appliances develop uncanny skills - and perhaps even more important, avoid the danger of becoming emotionally crippled.
-Little boys and girls, born without arms, have learned to draw as well as the normal child with the aid of special terminal davies.
-Older children have learned to dense skilp rope, and aven devices.
+Little boys and girls, born without arms, have learned to draw as well as the normal child with the aid of special terminal devices.
 Older children have learned to dance, skip rope and even ice skate on artificial legs.

 As research goes on it may actually become difficult for the untrained eye to single out the amputee.
-In any event, research in Canada has been given great impetus during the past year, and the formation of the prosthetics and orthotics research and development units in itself represents an imaginative use of public funds to intro-duce modern techniques in an "under-developed" a r e a of medical rehabilitation.
-On the basis of what has been accomplished so f a r, the outlook for the handicapped today looks very bright indeed.
+In any event, research in Canada has been given great impetus during the past year, and the formation of the prosthetics and orthotics research and development units in itself represents an imaginative use of public funds to introduce modern techniques in an "under-developed" area of medical rehabilitation.
+On the basis of what has been accomplished so far, the outlook for the handicapped today looks very bright indeed.